Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Validation of results

 \subsection{Numerical shock waves}

 An initial shock wave of particles is launched radially outward in all simulations.
-It is created immediately at the start of the simulation after the BH starts growing, and does not occur if an isolated halo is simulated.
-This effect is tested to be independent of the rate-of-growth of the central BH and the choice of gravitational softening.
-The velocity distributions of the particles are checked and behave as expected.
-A possible explanation is the particles at certain radii being pulled inward by the BH, while these radii are not yet being replenished by particles at higher orbits.
-We do not deem it likely this effect is due to the central BHs close range influence, as the gravitational softening should account for this.
+It is created immediately at the start of the simulation.
+As shown in Appendix \ref{sec:appendix:eddingtonsolutions}, this initial shock wave is present even if no BH is present or if the unmodified \textsc{swift} is used.
+This effect is also tested to be independent of the rate-of-growth of the central BH, the timestepping and the choice of gravitational softening.
+The velocity distributions of the particles are checked and behave as analytically expected.
+We therefore deem this effect to be due to slight imperfection in the initial conditions.
+We do not deem it likely this effect is due to the central BHs close range influence, as it is independent of gravitational softening.
 While the now missing particles will slightly change the potential of the halo, their absence is quickly overshadowed by the increasingly massive BH.
-This shock wave is quickly travelling, therefore easily masked away during fitting, and only disruptive for the determination of the depletion parameter $\beta$ (see Section \ref{sec:res:spikeprofile}) for the first few timesteps.
-We deem this numerical effect to not be of significant negative influence to our results.
+Furthermore, after this shockwave has passed, the particle distribution remains unchanged, as demonstrated by the 4 Gyr old isolated haloes fully agreeing with the initial density distribution in figure \ref{fig:isolatedHalo}.
+This shock wave is quickly traveling, therefore easily masked away during fitting, and only disruptive for the determination of the depletion parameter $\beta$ (see Section \ref{sec:res:spikeprofile}) for the first few timesteps.
+We thus deem this numerical effect to not be of significant negative influence to our results.

-More significant are further numerical shock waves occurring at much later timesteps during runs with high values for $\mu$.
-Again, particles are moving radially outward from the centre of the halo, however slower compared to the initial shock wave.
-As these particles move beyond $r_\text{conv}$, the fits of the $\gamma_\text{sp}$ and $r_\text{sp}$ are compromised and are no longer physical for the remainder of the simulation.
-The shock wave is identified by analysing the maximum value of $\rho/\rho_\text{hernq}$ over the course of the simulation.
-This normally has a maximum just below $r_\text{conv}$ that increases approximately monotonously.
-However, as the shock wave travels over this maximum, its value increases and decreases.
-Using this indicator, the remaining fits are rejected.

 \bsp